techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 |`string`|`ThemeApi.StringWrap`*|
 |`dateTime`|`System.DateTime`|

 \* Moonsharp converts .NET strings to Lua strings, so we are unable to call instance methods in `System.String` on strings.
 To work around this, we provide the `ThemeApi.StringWrap` class, making available most `System.String` instance methods as static methods.
-Refer to the reference on class `ThemeApi.StringWrap` for details and examples.
+Refer to [`ThemeApi.StringWrap`](#class-themeapistringwrap) for details and examples.

 ## `unity` table